gapml/CV/docs/index.md

     * Normalization and Standardization
     * Data Type Conversion: 8 and 16 bpp integer and 16, 32 and 64 bpp float

-Transformations can be performed when processing an image set (ingestion) or performed dynamically when feed during training.
+Transformations can be performed when processing an image dataset (ingestion) or performed dynamically in-place when feeding (training) a neural network.

 ### Image Augmentation

-The following image augmentations are supported.
+The following image augmentations are supported:

     * Rotation
     * Horizontal and Vertical Flip